Shibani Kashyap: Biography

 Born in Delhi, India, she is a graduate in English literature from the University of Delhi.
 She specializes in western and Indian classical music.

 She was a member of the band Black Slade in Delhi.
 In 1996, the signature tune of A.I.R.
 F.M., a channel of All India Radio was launched in Kashyap's voice.
 She has composed advertisement jingles for Amul India and Subah Savere show on Doordarshan.
 She shot into national fame with her debut pop album Ho Gayi Hai Mohabbat (1998), for which she won the Channel V award.
 She was selected to represent India at the 1999 annual international music festival Azia Dauysy held in Kazakhstan.
-In 2000, she released a Sufi album called Nagmagee.
+In 2000, she released her second album called Nagmagee, a sufi album.

 Kashyap is a follower of Nichiren Buddhism.
 She said, "I practise Buddhism.
 I took up chanting two years ago.
 My faith teaches me that the 'revolution' begins within oneself.
 When you change yourself, things around you change too.
 This philosophy has polished my life and given me a chance to be a better person".

 She has performed live shows around the world.
 She composed and sang her first film song "Sajna Aa Bhi Jaa" for the Hindi film Waisa Bhi Hota Hai Part 2 in 2003.
-She sang for the films Zinda (2006) and 1971 (2007).
+In the same year, she also released her third album Desh, which consists of Assamese and Sanskrit songs, making her first non-Hindi language album.
+Later, she sang for the films Zinda (2006) and 1971 (2007).

 She won the Best Female Pop Singer award for the album Nazakat at the 2005 Sangeet Awards held in San Francisco.
 She composed and sang the title track for the television serial Akela on Sony Entertainment Television.
 She was one of the judges of the singing show Bathroom Singer on Sahara Filmy channel.